 1.09.2010 - 28.05.2014 PhD in Molecular Plant Physiology at Max Plank Institute

 · Dissertation: Characterization of the oxygen sensing mechanism in plants. under supervision of Prof. Dr. Joost van Dongen

 1.09.2005 - 31.08.2010 Diploma in Biotechnology at University of Szczecin, Poland.

-o Thesis (Master of Science equivalent): Studies on the dynamic of the karyokinetic spindle in pollen mother cells of Tritisecale crosses under supervision of Prof. Stanisława Rogalska
+· Master thesis: Studies on the dynamic of the karyokinetic spindle in pollen mother cells of Tritisecale crosses. under supervision of Prof. Stanisława Rogalska

 WORK AND RESEARCH EXPERIENCE

-1.06.2015 – now Postdoc position at Prof. Dr. Lothar Willmitzer group at the Max-Planck-Institute for Molecular Plant Physiology
+1.06.2015 – now Postdoc position at Prof. Dr. Lothar Willmitzer group at the Max-Planck-Institute of Molecular Plant Physiology

 01. 08.
 2009 – 31.
 08. 2009 Internship at University of Szczecin, Department of cell Biology